Appers-lab/sss-theme/README.md

 The above command is useful if you have an old clone of the repository and some changes are made to the online repo after your cloning.
 In this case use the above command instead of cloning a whole new project.

-Sometimes it may so happen that while you are working on your branch we push/merge some new changes in the master branch.
-To get these changes in your branch you need to "pull" changes from the master branch to your branch:
+Sometimes it may so happen that while you are working on your branch we push/merge some new changes in the main branch.
+To get these changes in your branch you need to "pull" changes from the main branch to your branch:

 ```
 // making sure you are in your branch
 git checkout <your-branch>

-git pull origin master
+git pull origin main

 ```